barbazul/1kfa/mod_guide_player.md

 of the altercation, and may even use the situation to bring dangers to bear, but may not reduce player resources as a result of the specific action.

-Inter-party conflict can provide some of the most interesting and dramatic moments of a campaign.
+Intra-party conflict can provide some of the most interesting and dramatic moments of a campaign.
 Those moments arise from a group of friends at the table collaborating together.